forrestyishichen/cmpe202-jinsho/VALUES.md

 **Yilin Miao:**

 _Shrek GO!_ stage2 is done.
 The Feedback, **the XP Core Value**, is we have implemented 1 design pattern.
 Team members are ok with the techniques so it is not a problem to utilize more patterns.
 This reflects on how we implement the game features and stages of the game.

+**Yishi Chen**

+Merged my project v1.2 to master _Shrek GO!_.
+New map has been implemented.
+I would like to pick **communication** as this week's value.
+A good team meeting will make much more progress during individual work.